jramkiss/jramkiss.github.io/_posts/2020-05-08-beta-and-dirichlet-distributions.md

 comments: true
 author: "Jonathan Ramkissoon"
 math: true
-summary: Some notes on the Beta and Dirichlet distributions including their relationship and uses.
+summary: The Beta and Dirichlet distributions are related to each other in a similar way to the Binomial and Multinomial distributions.
+This post explains the relationship between these 4 distributions using a simple example and some code.
 ---

 This post motivates the Beta and Dirichlet distributions using a simple example.
 It also relates the Beta and Dirichlet distributions to the Binomial and Multinomial.
 It's written without any equations for readability.